Cecilia Bailliet

 Cecilia M. Bailliet (born 24 April 1969) is a Norwegian/Argentine/US professor of law who became the United Nations Independent Expert on human rights and international solidarity in 2023.

 Life

 Bailliet was born in 1969 in Buenos Aires.
 She graduated from George Washington University Law School and the Elliott School of International Affairs, both in the United States, with a joint J.D. and Master's degree in International Affairs.

-Bailliet 2003 doctoral dissertation at the University of Oslo was titled Between Conflict & Consensus: Conciliating Land Disputes in Guatemala.
+Bailliet's 2003 doctoral dissertation at the University of Oslo was titled Between Conflict & Consensus: Conciliating Land Disputes in Guatemala.

 Thereafter she published an article addressing the need for standards for refugees arriving by sea.

 In 2006 she called for guidelines for conscientious objectors applying for asylum.

-In 2007 Baillet wrote articles on house raids and on women solidiers seeking asylum.
+In 2007 Baillet wrote articles on house raids and on women soldiers seeking asylum.
 In 2012 she addressed due diligence standards in human rights and refugee cases involving women.
 In 2013 she examined compliance in the Inter-American Court of Human Rights in "Measuring Compliance with the Inter-American Court of Human Rights.